ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 mount -o remount,ro /
 mount -o remount,ro /boot
 ```

+#### Disable a bunch of services that try to write to disk often
+Oh wait, we already did that above.
+Remember those `systemctl disable` commands?
+We turned off **apt-daily** and **apt-daily-upgrade**.

+**NOTE** This means your system is no longer keeping itself up to date automatically.
+I will talk about a way to do this later in this post, but you can also just do it manually if you want.

 ##### Reboot
 Let's reboot to make sure everything is working properly.